Skip to main content

 • Pull Requests (PRs) should be small and, as much as is reasonable, follow the Single Responsibility Principle (a single purpose per PR).

-• Handle lots of small PRs by chaining them together.
+• Handle lots of small PRs that depend on each other by chaining them together.

 • An example merge chain could be: default branch < feature A < Fix B < Feature C